 - your enjoyment or use of the property

 - the value of the property - eg presence of asbestos, salt damp or easements.

 The warning notice for financial and investment advice

 This document should be given to you by an agent who provides you with financial or investment advice.
-It outlines your responsibility to obtain independent financial and legal advice when considering either the purchase or sale of a property.
+It outlines your responsibility to obtain independent financial and legal advice when considering buying or selling a property.

 Assessing the suitability of a property statement